TenthPres/TouchPointScripts/README.md

 - [**Assign Shepherd**](AssignShepherd) - This tool allows leaders to be assigned as designated "shepherds" for a family.
 This shepherd can then be referenced in Tasks or when Counseling situations arise.

+- [**Children's Involvement Rules**](Children's Involvement Rules) - When added to your daily batch, this script will make sure any
+Children's Involvements have their proper Extra Values applied, such as the MinistrySafe and Background check heart and checkmark icons on volunteer nametags.

 - [**Email Address Archiving**](EmailAddressArchiving) - TouchPoint can only store two email addresses per user.
 While most people probably only use one or two email addresses at a time, it can be helpful to keep track of all of the email addresses someone uses across time.
 This script allows many more email addresses to be immutably associated with a person's record,